Ephigenia/mite-cli/README.md

 Use `mite project new` subcommand to create new projects.
 There’s currently no support for complicated hourly rates per service.
 To find out the `customer_id` use either [Auto-Completion](#auto-completion) or copy the id from the `mite project list` list.

-The following example will create a new Project with a overall budget of 5000 and a hourly rate of 80:
+The following example will create a new Project with an overall budget of 5000 and an hourly rate of 80:

     mite project new --customer-id 123456 \
         --name "Side Project B" \